Fenniche-Ouahab/pmn-tp-backend/README.md

 ## Environment variable
 - Rename .env.sample to .env
-- Add a key for JWT_KEY on this file
+- Add a key for JWT_KEY on this file (secret key, you have to ask me)